huan-huan-huan/CycleGAN_MonetPaintings/README.md

 # CycleGAN_MonetPaintings

-A simple implementation of CycleGAN trained using Monet Painting Dataset form Kaggle
+A simple implementation of CycleGAN trained using Monet Painting Dataset from Kaggle